RebelsNLU-jaist/llm-unlearning/README.md

-# AAAI-25: On Effects of Steering Latent Representations for Large Language Model Unlearning
+# AAAI-25: On Effects of Steering Latent Representation for Large Language Model Unlearning

-This repository contains code and resources for the paper **"On Effects of Steering Latent Representations for Large Language Model Unlearning"** by Dang Huu-Tien, Trung-Tin Pham, Hoang Thanh-Tung, and Naoya Inoue.
+This repository contains code and resources for the paper **"On Effects of Steering Latent Representation for Large Language Model Unlearning"** by Dang Huu-Tien, Trung-Tin Pham, Hoang Thanh-Tung, and Naoya Inoue.

 ## Table of Contents